Why We Need It

 Vitamin E is abundant in vegetable oils, salad dressings, margarine, and other processed foods made with vegetable oils.
 If a food is high in unsaturated fats, typically it is a good source of vitamin E, also.

-Vitamin E is found in many fortified breakfast cereals, wheat germ, whole-grain products, seeds, nuts (e.g. hazelnuts and almonds), peanut butter, and leafy green vegetables.
-Processed foods often have vitamin E added as a preservative.
-Vitamin E in vegetable oils, nuts, and seeds protects their unsaturated fats from oxidation.
+Vitamin E is found in many fortified breakfast cereals, wheat germ, whole-grain products, seeds, nuts (e.g., hazelnuts and almonds), peanut butter, and leafy green vegetables (e.g., spinach).
+Vitamin E is in vegetable oils, nuts, and seeds to protect their unsaturated fats from oxidation.

 Here are some additional nutrient-rich sources of vitamin E that provide many nutrients besides fat.
 The amount of vitamin E found in each food is listed, also.